 I mean, there's research out the wazoo because all of this advertising costs so much that everybody's trying to get the biggest bang for the buck.

-And so if you look at national advertising a Super Bowl as sort of a reflection of or a snapshot of American values and American cultural thinking at the moment, in target demographics, primarily 25 to 54, then you can pretty much bank on the fact that this is how the smart money sees the country.
+And so if you look at national advertising a Super Bowl as sort of a reflection of or a snapshot of American values and American cultural thinking at the moment in target demographics, primarily 25 to 54, then you can pretty much bank on the fact that this is how the smart money sees the country.

-So nationwide unveiled an ad last night of a little kid talking about the things he would never do.
+So Nationwide unveiled an ad last night of a little kid talking about the things he would never do.

 It turned out because he was dead.

-That I said, what is the message here?
+That I said, what is the message?

 I know they're trying to sell insurance.